wompking/simplyDatapacks/README.md

 * SimplyPosY; an entity's Y position, rounded.
 * SimplyPosZ; an entity's Z position, rounded.
 * SimplyDimension; an entity's dimension ID.
 * SimplyClick; a scoreboard for carrot-on-a-stick clicks.
-Query entities that clicked this tick using the tag SimplyClicked.
+Query entities that clicked this tick using the tag `SimplyClicked`.
 * SimplyRandom; random numbers, updated every tick.
 Query using `scoreboard players get <#> SimplyRandom`, where `#` is a number from 0 - 15.
 * SimplyRayStep; used for recursive raycasting purposes.
 * SimplyConstant; has important constants.
 Query using `scoreboard players get #x SimplyConstant`, where `x` is a supported constant.
 Supported constants are: